Dr. Richard Beil has a clear message for patients considering a plastic surgery procedure: Research the doctor performing the operation.

 Beil, a board-certified plastic surgeon, warns what patients find could be alarming.

 It’s a little-known fact that any licensed doctor can perform any surgery they desire.
-There is no restriction or strict standard that demands the experience Beil can offer as a veteran of 27 years at the Center for Plastic & Reconstructive Surgery in Ann Arbor.
+There is no restriction or strict standard that demands the experience Beil can offer as a veteran of 27 years at Ann Arbor Center for Plastic Surgery.

 “There are things you want to shop around and bargain for, but the person performing your surgery is not one of them,” Beil said.
 “It’s not like a bad haircut.
 There are real consequences if the procedure is not done correctly.”